By Nextdoor

 Nextdoor: Neighborhood Network

-Nextdoor: Neighborhood Network is a challenged news app that is completely free.
-With a 4.7/5 rating from 2.5M reviews, it faces significant user friction.
-Users particularly appreciate community utility, though account suspension and moderation remains a common concern.
+Nextdoor: Neighborhood Network is a struggling news app that is completely free.
+With a 4.7/5 rating from 2.5M reviews, it struggles with user retention.
+Users particularly appreciate neighborhood connectivity features provide helpful local information for finding jobs and community events, though aggressive email and notification spam persists even after users manually disable all alert settings remains a common concern.

 What is Nextdoor: Neighborhood Network?